Bulgaria–Serbia relations: 20th century

 Serbia joined the Allies during the World War I, while Bulgaria aligned with the Central Powers, motivated by the promise of territorial gains.
 This decision was driven by Bulgaria's desire to reverse losses from the Second Balkan War.
 Bulgaria's entry into the war was a turning point for Serbia.
 In late 1915, Bulgaria invaded Serbia from the east, coordinating with Austro-Hungarian and German forces from the north.
 This multi-front offensive overwhelmed Serbia, leading to the collapse of its defenses.
 The Serbian army, government, and civilians undertook the grueling retreat through Albania to the Adriatic coast, known as the Serbian Great Retreat, with significant loss of life.
 The Bulgarian occupation of Serbian territories was harsh, involving efforts to assimilate or suppress Serbian populations.
 The war ended with Bulgaria's defeat in 1918, and Serbia's territorial gains were solidified in the creation of the Kingdom of Serbs, Croats, and Slovenes, while Bulgaria faced further territorial losses under the 1919 Treaty of Neuilly.

-The interwar period saw tense but complex relations between Bulgaria and the Kingdom of Serbs, Croats, and Slovenes.
+The interwar period saw tense relations between Bulgaria and the Kingdom of Serbs, Croats, and Slovenes.
 The Treaty of Neuilly confirmed Serbian/Yugoslav control over Vardar Macedonia, which Bulgaria continued to claim, viewing it as historically and ethnically Bulgarian.
 This irredentist stance fueled hostility.
 The Internal Macedonian Revolutionary Organization (IMRO), a Bulgarian-based militant group, conducted cross-border raids into Macedonia during the 1920s and early 1930s, aiming to destabilize Yugoslav control and promote Bulgarian claims.
 These attacks, often tacitly supported by Bulgarian authorities, led to frequent diplomatic clashes.
-Yugoslavia accused Bulgaria of failing to curb IMRO, while Bulgaria denied responsibility, claiming the group acted independently.
+Yugoslavia accused Bulgaria of failing to curb the IMRO, while Bulgaria denied responsibility, claiming the group acted independently.
 In 1934, King Alexander I was assassinated in Marseille by a member of the IMRO.
 By the late 1930s, relations saw modest improvement.
 In 1937, Yugoslavia and Bulgaria signed a Treaty of Eternal Friendship, a symbolic gesture aimed at reducing tensions.
 However, this agreement did not resolve core issues like Macedonia, and mutual distrust persisted.